SulavGaire/ComputerGraphicsLab/README.md

 # ComputerGraphicsLab
-Just easier to copy code for assignment
+Just easier to copy code for assignment.

+We still use graphics.h like a total fucking retard...